walles/px/README.md

 * Implement support for `px --top`
 * If the user launches `px` through a symlink that's called something ending in `top`, enter `top` mode.
+* On pressing "q" to exit, redraw the screen one last time with a few less rows than usual before exiting.